Skip to content

 If your return is denied, delayed, or confusing

-• If you are missing a W-2 or 1099, ask the employer or payer for a copy first.
+• If you are missing a W-2 or 1099, ask the employer or payer for another copy.

 • If you cannot pay, file the return and ask about a payment plan instead of waiting.

-• If you filed a return and later find a mistake, ask whether an amended return is needed.
+• If you already filed and found a mistake, ask whether an amended return is needed.

-• If you are not required to file but may get EITC, CTC, or WV vehicle credit, filing may still be worth checking.
+• If you are not required to file but may get a refund or vehicle credit, ask a free tax site to check.

 Phone scripts